Home » Slow Cooker » Slow Cooker Peanut Butter Banana Oatmeal Bars

 • Heat up peanut butter in a medium/large glass mixing bowl in the microwave until soft.
 This will make it easier to incorporate into the other ingredients.

 • Add bananas to the peanut butter and mash them.
-Add the rest of the ingredients to the mashed banana/peanut butter.
+Add the oats, honey, and vanilla to the bowl with the mashed banana/peanut butter.
+Stir to combine, then fold in the peanut butter chips.

-• Place the lid on the slow cooker and cook for approximately 2.5 hours on low.
+• Place the lid on the slow cooker and cook for approximately 2 1/2 hours on low.
 Check them at 2 hours and 15 minutes, as some slow cookers run hotter than others and we don't want to burn them.
-They should be firm and golden brown.
+They should be soft, yet firm enough to stay together and golden brown.

 • To remove from slow cooker, pull the parchment paper out and carefully set it down on a flat surface.
-Cut bars across and then vertically so that there are 8 bars.
+Cut bars and store in an air-tight container.
 Bars are best when warm.
 For the best texture, I like to warm up the leftovers in the microwave before serving.
 Enjoy!

 Notes